ephillipe/pypgwrap/README.md

 and allow direct SQL access for more complex operations.

-The module wraps the excellent 'psycopg2' library and most of the functionality is provided by this behind the scenes, excepet for pooling.
+The module wraps the excellent 'psycopg2' library and most of the functionality is provided by this behind the scenes, except for pooling.

 The module provides: